 No Panic is a charity which helps people who suffer from panic attacks and other anxiety related disorders.
 The services they offer include advice and support including help for people coming off tranquillisers, step-by-step written recovery programmes and self-help cognitive behaviour therapy.
 For further information, call their helpline on 0844 967 4848 or see the No Panic website.

-The term ‘talking therapy’ covers all the psychological therapies that involve a person talking to a therapist about their problems.
+The term ‘talking therapy’ covers all the psychological therapies that involve a person talking to a counsellor or therapist about their problems.
 According to the NHS, for some problems and conditions, one type of talking therapy may be better than another.
 Equally, different talking therapies also suit different people.
+Here are Pharmacist Support we are able to support pharmacists, trainees, and students with six sessions of funded counselling.
+For further information about how to access counselling through us, you can follow the link here.

 For further information on talking therapy, see the NHS Choices website.